2018 Best Online Colleges for Criminal Justice Degrees

 Online criminal justice degrees are available at the associate, bachelor's, master's, doctoral, and certificate levels.
-Among the 293 accredited online criminal justice programs on our comprehensive list and the 25 top colleges on our ranking list you will find a variety of subject focuses, including forensic science, criminology, and corrections.
+Among the 322 accredited online criminal justice programs on our comprehensive list, you will find a variety of subject focuses, including forensic science, criminology, and corrections.
+We also offer a list of the top 25 online colleges offering bachelor's degrees and a list of the top 25 online master's programs in criminal justice.
 Browse these lists to find the best degree for you, or read more below about accreditation and popular degree specializations.

 Prospective criminal justice students are encouraged to choose an online degree program that is offered by a regionally or nationally accredited institution.
 Accreditation helps ensure that schools meet acceptable standards with regard to their educational programs and student outcomes.
 Legitimate regional and national accrediting agencies should be recognized by the US Department of Education or the Council for Higher Education Accreditation.

-2017 Top Online Colleges Offering Criminal Justice Degrees
+2018 Best Online Colleges Offering Bachelor's in Criminal Justice Degrees

 |Rank||School||Annual Tuition||Academic Strength|